chinmaybandapalli/chinmaybandapalli.github.io/_pages/projects.md

 As for much later in the future:
 - Add peripherals such as a rotary encoder (volume control), LED screen, solenoid, etc.
 - Design a case and switch plate

-Some of these goals are more pressing than others, but I hope to hit some of these in the coming future.

 LED Peripheral for DE-10 Standard | Spring 2025
 ====